matter-in-motion/mm-test/readme.md

 ## Usage

-### createApp(settings)
+### createApp(settings, opts)

 Returns an app instance with applied `settings`.
 The returned app will output `warn` and up level formatted logs to stdout.

-By default, it creates test `user` authentication provider.
+Optios are:

+* default — boolean, defaut true.
+Adds http transport and JSON serializer to test app.
+* auth — string, if present adds auth provider with the same name.

 ### getToken(app, opts)